algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 See this part [live in action on JSFiddle](http://jsfiddle.net/gh/gist/jquery/2.2.4/80e20fcda7f3894ade08eb2c3759516b/).

-In this part, we havve seen:
+In this part, we have seen:
  - how to set the query of the search
  - how to trigger the search
  - how to display highlighting to help our users